viktorsynek/vTodo/README.md

     cd client && npm start
     ```

-7. Access the application at `http://localhost:3000` in your web browser.
+7. Access the application at `http://localhost` in your web browser (with your given port).

 ## Usage

 1. **Sign Up**: Register for an account to start managing your todo list and notes.
 2. **Log In**: If you already have an account, log in using your credentials.
 3. **Todo List Management**: Create, update, or delete tasks in your todo list.
-4. **Note Management**: Manage your notes alongside your todo list tasks.
-5. **Log Out**: Safely log out of your account when you're done.
+4. **Log Out**: Safely log out of your account when you're done.

 ## Contributing

 Contributions to vTodo are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

-Thank you for your interest in contributing!

 ---